cadnano/cadnano2.5/README.md

 # cadnano 2.5  (*radnano*)
-This is a development version of cadnano ported to `Qt5/PyQt5`
+This is a development version of cadnano ported to `Qt5/PyQt5`, the dev branch is most up to date

 ## Changes
 A number of organizational and style changes have occured from cadnano 2

 * cadnano can be run in python without Qt installed at all
 * Python 3 compatible
-* no more camel-case'd variables
+* no more camel-case'd variables (fixes namespace collisions)
 * QUndoCommands are broken out to their own modules
 * added a STL generator to generate models for 3D printing
 * Maya code removed.